-There are numerous types of exercises that may be conducted in your country.
+Numerous types of exercises may be conducted in your country.
 From Naval to Special Forces to Medical – all of them come from different components and different funding sources.
 This blog will outline some of the things an OSC should know about exercises as it is being proposed; the process through which exercises are conducted; some of the pitfalls that may lay ahead that can be avoided; and give some advice on what your role is in the process.

 a.
 Concept Development Event (CDE) – 9 to 10 months out